apache/tvm-rfcs/rfcs/0030-tvmc-comand-line-configuration-files.md

 { "autotuning_runs": 10, "targets": [{ "kind": "c", "mcpu": "cortex-m4" }, { "kind": "ethosu" }] }
 ```

+It can be seen that this merging follows a simple algorithm:
+1. If the config file specifies `targets` key, all `targets` from the default config are deleted/overridden.
+2. If the command-line supplies `--target=`, all `targets` from the config file are deleted/overridden.
+3. If the command-line only supplies e.g. `--target-llvm-mcpu`, then it modifies the llvm target from config/defaults.
+4. If the command-line or a config file specifies a `target` sub-key, it always overrides it in full (e.g. there is no appending to mattr from the command line).

+Notably this algorithm will apply across all registries uniformly once [Command Line Composition from Internal Registry](https://github.com/apache/tvm-rfcs/pull/28) lands.

 ## Example: merging on top of default.json
 The undesirable behaviour would be something such as, this default in `tvmc`:
 ```json